 Take Care of Your Health During the Flight

 No vacation can be enjoyed if you feel terrible upon arrival.
-How you handle the flight can impact your first day or two of your trip, and nobody wants to lose a full 48 hours of precious vacation time.
+How you handle the flight can impact your trip’s first day or two, and nobody wants to lose a full 48 hours of precious vacation time.
 Take care of yourself by booking short flights (a layover is another travel experience!), moving around during the flight by walking along the aisle and drinking plenty of water.
 These tips are important for travellers of all ages, but they’re especially useful if you have varicose veins.

 Even with cost-cutting tips, travel is expensive.
-Make the most of your trip to truly get what you paid for and, if you’re lucky, much more.
+Make the most of your trip to truly get what you paid for and much more if you’re lucky.
 Optimising your travel experience means making it as smooth as possible with smart planning, being open to all the experiences available and finding ways to recall the memories once you’re back home.